cysouw/diathesis/text/c04_reflexive.md

 ### [ NA | Na ] Self-inflicting accusative reflexive {#sec:reflexive-self-inflicting-accusative}

-This construction is often seen as the prototypical 'self-inflicted' reflexive: a transitive verb with a nominative and an accusative argument allows for the accusative to be replaced by a reflexive pronoun, indicating that the action is performed on the nominative subject itself [@Next a,b].
+This construction is often seen as the prototypical 'self-inflicted' reflexive: a transitive verb with a nominative and an accusative argument allows for the accusative to be replaced by a reflexive pronoun, indicating that the action is performed on the nominative subject itself [@next a,b].
 This alternation is possible for very many verbs that can have both an animate nominative and accusative argument.

 :::ex
 a.
 Ich wasche das Auto.
 b.
 Ich wasche mich (selbst).
 :::

 The list of verbs presented here can easily be extended with more examples.
-However, care has to be taken not to include verbs with highly similar antipassive alternations (see [@sec:reflexive-accusative-antipassive]) like with *fürchten* 'to fear' [@Next a,b] or anticausative alternations (see [@sec:reflexive-anticausative]) like with *freuen* 'to be happy' [@Next c,d].
+However, care has to be taken not to include verbs with highly similar antipassive alternations (see [@sec:reflexive-accusative-antipassive]) like with *fürchten* 'to fear' [@next a,b] or anticausative alternations (see [@sec:reflexive-anticausative]) like with *freuen* 'to be happy' [@next c,d].

 :::ex
 a.
 Er fürchtet den Ausgang des Verfahrens.